goravel/docs/digging-deeper/filesystem.md

 ### Get All Directories Within A Directory

-The `Directories` method returns an slice of all the directories within a given directory.
+The `Directories` method returns a slice of all the directories within a given directory.
 Additionally, you may use the `AllDirectories` method to get a list of all directories within a given directory and all of its subdirectories:

 ```go
 directories, err := facades.Storage().Disk("s3").Directories("directory")